Food Safety: Avoiding Listeria

 How can listeriosis be prevented?

 The risk of serious illness from listeria infection can be reduced by safe food handling practices.
 Listeria will grow on food even if it’s in the fridge and can withstand freezing.
 However, some foods are more likely to become contaminated so people who are at risk of severe disease should not eat them.
-Some of the main ones are listed on the next page, but for a comprehensive list of foods check out: www.mpi.govt.nz/food-safety/pregnant-and-at-risk-people/
+Some of the main ones are listed below, but for a comprehensive list of foods check out: http://www.mpi.govt.nz/food-safety/food-safety-for-consumers/food-and-pregnancy/

 Safety with food